arthurbernierjr/IPFS/README.md

 Finally, IPFS also includes some protocol logic, which is responsible for routing messages, as well as creating and verifying content addresses.

+![IPFS](https://user-images.githubusercontent.com/38284764/206791995-5f9f3729-b414-4002-ad2b-1e4c85ea4118.png)

 To understand how IPFS works its important to understand the individual stages that a file would go through in IPFS.

 These stages can be broken down into Importing, Naming, Finding, and Fetching.
-The Import step happens when we first add content to the network, Name is used to create a permanent link to content, Find is used to locate content, and Fetch is used to retrieve content.IPFS works by assigning each file a unique "hash" that identifies it.
+The Import step happens when we first add content to the network, Naming happens when we create a means to link to the content but not with a file location, but instead using content based addressing, Finding is when we locate content contained in IPFS, and Fetch is used to retrieve content that we have found.
+IPFS works by assigning each file a unique "hash" that identifies it.
 This hash is then stored on the network, allowing each node to locate and retrieve the file.
 Files are broken down into chunks and distributed among the nodes, so that they can be retrieved even if some of the nodes are offline.
 In addition, the system is designed to be resilient to attacks and failures, allowing users to access files even if some of the nodes are compromised.

-![IPFS](https://user-images.githubusercontent.com/38284764/206791995-5f9f3729-b414-4002-ad2b-1e4c85ea4118.png)

 # Import
 ***You have files, IPFS wants you to add those files, this is how we do it***